CIRTL at Columbia

 How do you access CIRTL offerings?

 STEM graduate students and postdocs can visit the CIRTL website to sign up (top right corner) and create a profile.
 Joining the CIRTL community is a great networking opportunity.
-Graduate students will be able to access online courses, resources, job postings, and the opportunities listed below.
+Graduate students will be able to access online courses, resources, job postings, and opportunities.
+Should you have any questions about CIRTL, contact CTL’s graduate student support team at CTLgrads@columbia.edu.

 The CTL is here for graduate students.